Aquaman: Golden Age

 Aquaman's last appearance in More Fun Comics was in issue #106, before being moved along with Superboy and Green Arrow to Adventure Comics, starting with issue #103 in 1946.

 In "The New Golden Age" #1 (2022), writer Geoff Johns restores a variation of the Golden Age Aquaman to DC continuity.
 This version's profile tells the story of an Aquaman who was the predecessor of Arthur Curry.
 This Aquaman was the unnamed son of two well-respected scientists who studied what they believed to be the underwater ruins of Atlantis (in reality an abandoned Atlantean scientific outpost), where they lived in an underwater lab.
 This unique environment seemed to slowly alter their young son's physiology.
 The boy learned how to breathe in the water, developed incredible strength, and formed a bond with sea life while training some of them to aid him in his underwater heroic activities.
 In 1941, he first appeared to the surface world as Aquaman.
 While he turned down the offer to join the Justice Society of America when he encountered Green Lantern, he was briefly a member of the All-Star Squadron.
 In 1947, Aquaman left the sea where he sought to live on the land using the alias of "Adam Waterman".
 He retreated back to the ocean soon after for reasons unknown.
 This Aquaman disappeared from the public eye in the 1950s.

-At the end of the "Flashpoint Beyond" limited series, this version of Aquaman was among "The Thirteen" characters "removed from time" seen in the custody of the Time Masters.
+At the end of "Flashpoint Beyond", this version of Aquaman was among "The Thirteen" characters "removed from time" seen in the custody of the Time Masters.
 The capsules containing this Aquaman and those with him were found to have failed and they have been pulled back to the 1940s, restoring them to DC's history in modern-day stories.